dhmit/urop/md/git.md

 git --version
 ```

 If you receive output that indicates that `git` is not a recognized command, it is most likely because Git is not installed.
-If you are working with the most current version of Git, feel free to move on to the **Create a GitHub Account** section.
+If instead your git version is 2.20+, skip ahead to **install atom**.

 If you have determined that Git is not installed on your computer, you can download the installer for the current version from [Git's website](https://git-scm.com).